HariSekhon/DevOps-Bash-tools/README.md

   - `cloudflare_zones.sh` - lists Cloudflare zone names and IDs (needed for writing Terraform Cloudflare code)
 - `datadog_api.sh` - queries the [DataDog](https://www.datadoghq.com/) API with authentication
 - `dnsjson.sh` - queries dnsjson.com for DNS records
+- `domains_subdomains_environments.sh` - for a given list of domains, deduplicate and print dev / staging subdomains as well as root domain for prod.
+Used to generate a whole bunch of Ad Tech domains and pixel tracker subdomains for a project.
+Combine with `markdown_columns_to_table.sh` to generate the markdown documentation for your domains and subomains per project and environment
 - `gitguardian_api.sh` - queries the [GitGuardian](https://www.gitguardian.com/) API with authentication
 - `jira_api.sh` - queries [Jira](https://www.atlassian.com/software/jira) API with authentication
 - `kong_api.sh` - queries the [Kong API Gateway](https://docs.konghq.com/gateway/latest/)'s Admin API, handling authentication if enabled